-Following the completion of one full academic year (two semesters) as a full-time student in F-1 status, you may apply for the benefit of obtaining practical experience in your field of study.
+Following the completion of one full academic year (two semesters) as a full-time student, if in F-1 status, you may apply for the benefit of obtaining practical experience in your field of study.
 (Note: If you enter the U.S. using a new SEVIS record following the termination of a previous record for whatever reason, you must complete an additional academic year of full-time study in order to become eligible for practical training.)

 Practical training is considered part of your academic curriculum and is known as Curricular Practical Training (CPT) if it meets one of the following requirements:

-• You will register for and receive academic credit for the training;
+• you will register for and receive academic credit for the training;

-• The training directly contributes to your thesis or dissertation research; or
+• the training directly contributes to your thesis or dissertation research; or

 Because OPT is not an expected part of your program of study, it requires authorization from outside Emory University on the part of U.S. Citizenship and Immigration Services.